 For the best curd, use real fresh limes and not bottled lime juice.
 You'll need enough limes to get 3/4 cup of juice, which can be 3-5 limes depending on their size and juiciness,

-How to Make Tart and Tangy Lime Curd
+How to Make Lime Curd

 The first time I made lime curd I made it as the filling for my Coconut Cake with Lime Curd Filling.
 I was thrilled with how well the lime curd paired with coconut buttercream and coconut cake.
 It's one of my favorite flavor combinations.